wilzwert/Chatop/README.md

 copy .env.example .env
 ```

-Then setup variables according to your environment.
+Then setup variables according to your environment ; see .env.example for more information.

 3. Create the database and import the schema provided in ressources/db_structure.sql